-For projects that fall within the boundaries of the Corridor Control Lands, this guideline will help the development community navigate the Corridor Development Permit process with ease and clarity through the different stages, outlined in Section 3.1.
+For projects that fall within the boundaries of the Transit Corridor Lands plus permit buffers, this Guideline will help the development community, consultants, contractors, and landowners navigate the Corridor Development Permit process with ease and clarity through the different stages, outlined in Section 3.1.

-While Metrolinx will protect for the design and delivery of Priority Transit Projects, it is of extreme importance that public and private sector projects within the Corridor Control Lands still proceed for the benefit of stakeholders where they do not negatively impact transit delivery and ultimately the future safe operation of Metrolinx vehicles, and the ability to access Metrolinx stations and infrastructure.
-This guideline and Metrolinx staff are a resource to support due diligence activities conducted by the development community to inform project designs and methods of construction to ensure the successful completion of all projects.
+While Metrolinx will protect for the design and delivery of Priority Transit Projects, it is of extreme importance that public and private sector projects within the Transit Corridor Lands and permit buffers still proceed for the benefit of stakeholders where they do not negatively impact transit delivery and ultimately the future safe operation of Metrolinx vehicles, and the ability to access Metrolinx stations and infrastructure.
+This Guideline and Metrolinx staff are a resource to support due diligence activities conducted by the development community to inform project designs and methods of construction to ensure the successful completion of all projects.